 28. Make mud pies

 29. Learn what it means to be a florist, visit your local flower shop30.
-Make homemade pretzels
+Make a homemade gluten-free pretzels and have a themed party

 31. Read one chapter book as a family and establish and fun reading routine for kids

-32. Bake a fresh berry pie or cobbler
+32. Bake a fresh razzleberry pie or gluten-free cherry cobbler

 33. Get a behind-the-scenes tour of your local movie theater